 Use persistent queues to help prevent data loss

-By implementing persistent queues, you can help prevent this from happening.
-With persistent queuing, once the in-memory queue is full, the forwarder or indexer writes the input stream to files on disk.
-It then processes data from the queues (in-memory and disk) until it reaches the point when it can again start processing directly from the data stream.
+By implementing persistent queues, you can help prevent this data drop or loss from happening.
+With persistent queuing, after the in-memory queue is full, the forwarder or indexer writes the input stream to files on disk.
+It then processes data from the in-memory and disk queues until it reaches the point when it can again start processing directly from the data stream.

 When can you use persistent queues?

 Persistent queuing is available for certain types of inputs, but not all.
-Generally speaking, it is available for inputs of an ephemeral nature, such as network inputs, but not for inputs that have their own form of persistence, such as file monitoring.
+Generally speaking, persistent queuing is available for inputs of an ephemeral nature, such as network inputs, but isn't available for inputs that have their own form of persistence, such as monitoring files.

 Persistent queues are available for these input types: